 A timely example of this is a decision before the Park County Commission in Wyoming right now.
-Recently a private land owner filed a petition to vacate (eliminate) an easement granting public access to the only road that accesses 160 acres of otherwise landlocked State Lands.
-Making matters worse, the landowner has put up private road and no trespassing signs, leading many to believe that no public access exists, when according to the the Park County Engineer's office public access does exist because of this easement.
+Recently a private land owner filed a petition to vacate (eliminate) an easement granting public access to the only road that reaches 160 acres of otherwise landlocked State Lands.
+Making matters worse are the private road signs leading many to believe that no public access exists where it does.

 On October 31st the Park County Commission will determine whether or not to vacate this public easement (highlighted in yellow below).
 This public easement is the only thing protecting our access to 160 acres of state lands.
 If the Park County Commission decides to vacate this easement these public lands will become landlocked.

 Please let the Park Commission know that losing access to public lands is a non-starter for sportsmen and women.
-Urge them to oppose the petitions to vacate this easement.
+Urge them to oppose the petitions to vacate this easement and to find another way to address the Ranch's concerns with the bridge.
 It will only take 5-10 minutes and it will make a difference.

 Thank you for lending your voice and standing up for our access to our public lands!